Gold Continues Fall Amid Easing North Korea Tensions

 Continue Reading Below

-Gold for December delivery was recently down 1.1% at $1,276.00 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for December delivery closed down 0.8% at $1,279.70 a troy ounce on the Comex division of the New York Mercantile Exchange, slightly paring earlier losses after falling as much as 1.4% earlier in the session.
+Even with the modest recovery, gold had its worst day in more than a month.

 A Tuesday report by North Korean state media that Kim Jong Un had made the decision not to fire on Guam pressured gold prices, which rose to their highest level in two months last week amid rising geopolitical tensions.
 Many investors buy gold and other haven assets during times of political uncertainty.